Welcome to today's edition of the Rush 24-7 podcast.

 I would just like to say that you apologized earlier for something that you had no need to apologize for when you was raising your voice about this.

-Your voice is being heard loud and clear, and it's about time that somebody raises their voice loud enough for the left side to understand that they are absolutely the demise of this country, and you are the prophet you say you are, sir.
+Your voice is being heard loud and clear, and it's about time that somebody raises their voice loud enough for the left side to understand that they are absolutely the demise of this country, and you are the prophets you say you are, sir.

-And I absolutely appreciate you taking my call because I've wanted to talk to you for uh a hundred years, sir.
+I hope you continue this forever, and I absolutely appreciate you taking my call because I've wanted to talk to you for 100 years, sir.

 Well, thank you.

-I uh I don't know you're that old.
+I know you're that old.

 You don't sound that old.

-Well, yeah, not quite.
+Well, not quite.

 Not quite.